aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 <a name="java-create-powerpoint-map-chart" id="java-create-powerpoint-map-chart"><strong><em>Steps:</em> Create PowerPoint Map Chart in Java</strong></a> |
 <a name="java-create-powerpoint-presentation-map-chart" id="java-create-powerpoint-presentation-map-chart"><strong><em>Steps:</em> Create PowerPoint Presentation Map Chart in Java</strong></a>

-This Java code shows you how to create a map chart:
+This Javascript code shows you how to create a map chart:

 ```javascript
     var pres = new  aspose.slides.Presentation();